Top 10 Underrated Places to Visit in the World

 Why is it worth traveling to Barcelona?

-Gorgeous weather, beach side, and unlimited, delectable Spanish food like Paella or tapas: this city is like diving into an ambitious painting.
+From gorgeous weather, beach side, and unlimited, delectable Spanish food like Paella or tapas: Barcelona is like diving into an ambitious painting.
+There’s truly something for everyone to enjoy in Barcelona: whether it be a shopping spree on Las Ramblas, museum hopping, or enjoying the beach.

 One of the famous ‘casas’ in Barcelona, Spain.